-Make sure to bring a camera as you will be bombarded with picture perfect scenes everywhere you look.
-Some of the main spots that we would recommend to check out and take some snapshots of are the Five Story Pagoda, the famous “see no evil, speak no evil and hear no evil” monkey and the Sozonozo Elephants storehouses and the Yomeimon Gate.
+Make sure to bring a camera as you will be bombarded with picture-perfect scenes everywhere you look.
+Some of the main spots that we would recommend checking out and taking some snapshots of are the Five-Story Pagoda, the famous “see no evil, speak no evil and hear no evil” monkey and the Sozonozo Elephants storehouses and the Yomeimon Gate.

-Although there are plenty of stairs here, don’t miss out on walking up all the way to the top to the Tokugawa Ieyasu’s mausoleum.
+Although there are plenty of stairs here, don’t miss out on walking up all the way to the top of the Tokugawa Ieyasu’s mausoleum.

 This shrine is known for both Buddhist and Shinto elements in its architecture.
 Traditional wood carvings and gold leaf designs decorate most of the structures, making this shrine truly extraordinary and one of the most spectacular in all of Japan.

 - 8 am to 5 pm ( 4 pm-close between November and March)

 Rinno-Ji Temple is the most visited and most important temple in Nikko.
 This temple dates back to the 8th century, making it the first Buddhist temple in the region.

 Unfortunately, the main Sanbutsudo Hall is under renovation until March 2019 and it is covered by scaffolding.
 You are still able to view the building, however, you will not be able to get a picture of the hall in its natural surroundings.